yijing-sie/Hashtable/README.md

 * [Source.cpp](Source.cpp) contains all my code for this project.
 It contains two main functions:
 1. The main function that implements [hashtable.exe](hashtable.exe) to demonstrate the functionalities of **HashTable**
-2. The main function that allows **elements** to be of any types, and can be used to demonstrate the functionality of `indexing operator`
+2. The main function that allows **elements** to be of any type, and can be used to demonstrate the functionality of `indexing operator`

-##Details
+## Details

 * **HashTable** itself is stored in a [vector](https://cplusplus.com/reference/vector/vector/), each of which contains a vector of pairs to store key-value pairs for users.